Source of funding

-The SEiSMiC project helps tackle Europe's biggest urban problems by engaging citizens, identifying social innovation needs, and contributing to future urban policies and research strategies.
-It builds diverse networks of urban stakeholders to propose effective, widely agreed solutions.
-It then engages the public in creative ways, so that research learns from citizens, and citizens learn from research.
+The SEiSMiC project helped tackle Europe's biggest urban problems by engaging citizens, identifying social innovation needs, and contributing to future urban policies and research strategies.
+It built diverse networks of urban stakeholders to propose effective, widely agreed solutions.
+It then engaged the public in creative ways, so that research was able to learn from citizens, and citizens from research.

-The three-year project adds a social dimension to the EC's Strategic Research and Innovation Agenda and supports the joint programming initiative JPI Urban Europe, which seeks to strengthen urban research and innovation across Europe.
+The three-year project added a social dimension to the EC's Strategic Research and Innovation Agenda and supported the joint programming initiative JPI Urban Europe, which seeks to strengthen urban research and innovation across Europe.

-Within the project, national networks have been established in 10 European countries.
-These networks include civil society organisations, media, schools and universities, scientists, museum curators, research funders, businesspeople and policy makers.
-Structured dialogue among these networks will help build a bridge between the scientific community and society.
+Within the project, national networks were established in 10 European countries.
+These networks included civil society organisations, media, schools and universities, scientists, museum curators, research funders, businesspeople and policy makers.
+Structured dialogue among these networks helped to build a bridge between the scientific community and society.

-The project is implemented by 13 partners.
-Within the partnership, the REC is responsible for communication and dissemination activities.
-The REC team is responsible for developing:
+The project was implemented by 13 partners.
+Within the partnership, the REC was responsible for communication and dissemination activities.
+The REC team developed: